PRTG Manual: PRTG Housekeeping

 - System and Performance Check—Data Storage and Backup

 - Check if you still have your license document.
-If not, you may think about requesting your license from Paessler anew.
+If not, request your license from Paessler anew.

 - Check if the customer contact details (including VAT identification number) that Paessler has from you are still valid.
 If you need to update your data, do not hesitate to contact us.

 - If you use your own SSL certificate and not the default Secure Sockets Layer (SSL) certificate delivered with PRTG, check if your certificate is still valid.

 - Regularly check our Paessler Blog and/or subscribe to our weekly newsletter to stay up to date regarding PRTG and other IT-related content.

 - Check if your license is still up to date.
 You can view the activation status of PRTG under Setup | License.

 This option is not available in PRTG hosted by Paessler.
 For PRTG hosted by Paessler, log in to your PRTG hosted by Paessler instance and manage your subscription via the Dashboard tab.